AnyDSL/traversal/README.md

 This is the main repository for the AnyDSL traversal code.

+# Requirements

+For the CPU version, an x86 processor with the AVX, AVX2 and FMA instruction sets is required.
+For the GPU version, an nVidia Maxwell

 ### Building ###

 Run CMake and set the `BACKEND` variable to `cpu` to generate the CPU version, or `nvvm` to generate the GPU version: